Enda Kenny: 2011 general election

 He participated in a three-way debate in the Irish language with Micheál Martin and Eamon Gilmore on TG4.

 On 14 February 2011, Kenny met German Chancellor Angela Merkel to discuss the Irish economy.
-Kenny and Merkel have close political ties because Merkel's CDU party and Fine Gael are both members of the centre-right European People's Party (EPP), and seating at EPP meetings is arranged by alphabetical order of surname.
+Kenny and Merkel have close political ties because Merkel's CDU party and Fine Gael are both members of the centre-right European People's Party (EPP), and the seating at EPP meetings is arranged by alphabetical order of the surname.
 The close relationship between these two leaders is illustrated further by the fact that Angela Merkel also backed Enda Kenny and Fine Gael during the 2007 election.

 Opinion polls of 23 February 2011, sponsored by Paddy Power, the Irish Independent, and The Irish Times suggested that Kenny would lead Fine Gael to its largest total of seats to date in the 31st Dáil, and that he would be elected Taoiseach.

 In the election, Kenny led Fine Gael to a decisive victory.
 The party won 76 seats, the most in its 78-year history, becoming the largest party in the Dáil for the first time.
 Meanwhile, Fianna Fáil suffered the worst defeat of a sitting government in the history of the Irish state, its representation being reduced by 75%.
 Kenny himself topped the poll in his Mayo constituency and uniquely three others from Fine Gael were elected alongside Kenny.
 At a victory party in Dublin, Kenny declared Fine Gael had "a massive endorsement" to govern, and the election marked "a transformative moment in Ireland's history".
 Later, he told RTÉ that he fully expected to become Taoiseach after what he called "a democratic revolution at the ballot box".
 While there was some talk that Fine Gael would govern alone as a minority government, senior Fine Gael leaders indicated as soon as the election result was beyond doubt that they would likely enter a coalition government with the Labour Party.
 Late on the night of 5 March 2011, at Dublin Castle, Fine Gael and Labour formally agreed to form a coalition government with Kenny as Taoiseach and Labour leader Eamon Gilmore as Tánaiste, with Labour being given four other seats in cabinet.

 Kenny said that his first priority upon taking office would be to renegotiate the terms of the bailout for Ireland, calling the original deal "a bad deal for Ireland and a bad deal for Europe".